sncheca/gyro/README.md

 This work was jointly funded by the [Yale Center for Collaborative Arts and Media](https://ccam.yale.edu/) and the [Yale Department of Music](https://yalemusic.yale.edu/).
 Special thanks to Professor Konrad Kaczmarek.
 All `min-devkit`, `min-api`, and `min-lib` code is the property of Cycling74.
 All `resonance_audio` code is the property of Google.
 All other code is the property of Sofia Checa, but may be used freely for any purpose, provided that Cycling74, Google, and Sofia are properly attributed.

-##Help and Contact
+## Help and Contact
-Please feel free to reach out to __ with bugs, issues, questions, or anything else.
+Please feel free to reach out to [email alias] with bugs, issues, questions, or anything else.